based2/KB/network/ip_filter.md

 block from any to 172.67.212.220
 # DNS https://red.flag.domains/posts/2024-03-02/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com espaceclientscompte[.fr]
 block from any to 172.67.213.0/24
+# https://red.flag.domains/posts/2024-07-05/ smsvitalesante[.fr] (registrar: One.com A/S) https://www.virustotal.com/gui/domain/smsvitalesante.fr/details
+block from any to 172.67.213.50
 # DNS https://red.flag.domains/posts/2024-03-02/ registrar: PDR Ltd. d/b/a PublicDomainRegistry.com espaceclientscompte[.fr]
 block from any to 172.67.213.147
 # https://torrentfreak.com/google-cloudflare-cisco-will-poison-dns-to-stop-piracy-block-circumvention-240613/ rojadirectatv(.)uno